verbb/wishlist/docs/template-guides/displaying-a-user-wishlist.md

 ### `craft.wishlist.items()`
 See [Item Queries](docs:getting-elements/item-queries).

-### `craft.wishlist.getAddItemUrl(element, params)`
-Returns a URL to add a given element to the default wishlist.

-### `craft.wishlist.getToggleItemUrl(element, params)`
-Returns a URL to toggle a given element to the default wishlist.

-### `craft.wishlist.getRemoveItemUrl(element, params)`
-Returns a URL to remove a given element to the default wishlist.

 ### `craft.wishlist.getInUserLists(element)`
 Returns `true/false` whether a provided `element` exists in any lists for the current user (guest, or logged-in user).
 This can be useful if you have multiple list types, but want to denote if an element exists in _any_ list of the user.